 Welcome to the Kelowna Waldorf School!

-The Kelowna Waldorf School has been serving children and families for 31 years in the Kelowna community.
+The Kelowna Waldorf School has been serving children and families since 1981 in the Kelowna community.
 The KWS offers parent and tot, early childhood education programs, Kindergarten through Grade 8 with an average student teacher ratio of one to fourteen.
 The Waldorf approach works from the inside out, focusing on giving children a deep confidence in their own learning process, and having a deep sense of wonder and respect for life and learning.
 Learn more about why so many parents like you, choose Waldorf education.

 About Waldorf Education: